wessenstam/demoguide/docs/secretserver/mod3/mod3.md

 ![secrets](images/lab026.png)

----
-**Note**
+!!!
+Note
     Fully customizable reports can be created in Secret Server through the use of SQL scripting.
 This means that if you don't see a report that you need, you can always create one either with help from Delinea or through your own SQL… the options for interesting reporting are thereby limitless!

----

 ## SSH Terminal